adi101/asukumar_com/posts/mcp.md

 Take CRMs.
 A sales rep doesn't care whether their AI model is pulling customer data from Hubspot or Salesforce.
 Sure - the data might be stored in a different way in one vs. the other[^4].
 But it'll get presented to the user in the same interface by ChatGPT, or Claude, or Gemini, or whatever.

-To that point - what if the data's just stored in a Postgres database somewhere?
+To that point - what if the data's just stored in a MySQL database somewhere?
 If the model knows where the information you need is, when you need it, why can't it just talk to the database[^5] and pull the data directly?

 Of course, apps aren't just a CRUD UI on top of a database.
 They have role-based access control and use domain-specific logic - both of which make them critical for enterprises.
 The real question is whether those functions can be brought into the model layer.